anatolebeuzon/monitor/README.md

 **Metrics analysis:** Google's SRE team offers [valuable insights](https://landing.google.com/sre/book/chapters/monitoring-distributed-systems.html) into making an effective monitoring system.
 This project would benefit from implementing some of their suggestions, such as:

 * separating the timing calculations of valid responses and those of error responses: indeed, if a website randomly throws 500 errors very fast, it does not mean that the website is fast, so those results should be separated from the average response time of valid responses
-* creating configurable "policy errors": for example, if a website responds with a 200 response code in more than 3 seconds, it could be logged an error
+* creating configurable "policy errors": for example, if a website responds with a 200 response code in more than 3 seconds, it could be logged as an error
 * bucketing results: displaying the distribution of response times (e.g. the number of requests with a response time between 0 and 100 ms, between 100 ms and 300 ms, between 300 and 800 ms, etc.) would show if there is a tail of slow responses that negatively impact the average response time

 **Configuration check:** currently, the configuration file validity is not checked on startup of `monitord` or `monitorctl`.
 Basic checks such as URL validity checks could be implemented.